 - Look for ways the forked pieces to defend one another.
 You can do that by moving your most precious piece in a square that it protects the other forked piece.
 For example, by moving the Rook at f6, Black will have the advantage by exchanging his Bishop with the Knight.

 - Don’t get forked in the first place.
 You can do that by monitoring squares the enemy Queen and Knights can move.
 The other enemy pieces can create such a threat but it’s more likely to happen from the Queen or the Knight.
 So, monitor all the enemy pieces and watch out the Queen and the Knight.
 The Knight can fork in a very sneaky way, especially in the opening.

-Chess is very special game meaning that it is hard to improvise a checklist with steps on how to play.
+Chess is a very special game meaning that it is hard to improvise a checklist with steps on how to play.
 There is always an exception to whatever I mentioned above but anyways my guidance serves to give you the big picture.
 I tried to give you my knowledge in a nutshell and especially to provide an outline of the way I tackle the problem.
 Please take into account that the knowledge offered on the web is overwhelming and pertinent articles have no structure.
-Exactly as I did in my article on the pin, I tried to provide an easy to understand the solution.
+Exactly as I did in my article on the pin, I tried to provide an easy to understand solution.
+It’s a good idea to look at my article about scholar’s mate.
 Also, you will find a lot of information on this website about tactics and reviews about chess products.
 If you find any value in my endeavor, please don’t forget to comment and share with friends.
 Enjoy the game.